Skip to article frontmatterSkip to article content

 Executive Summary

 We reached out to the glaciological community (CRYOLIST announcement) and gathered a group of polar data experts, producers and users.
-We asked our members to provide information on... and add the information to github.
+We asked our members to provide information on their use of ice sheet and glacier masks and boundaries and collecte the information as GitHub Issues.
 The following report is based on this initial consultation and contains new analyses of the presently available datasets.

 We provide an explanation for which products rely on which other products based on a community survey, and graphical statistical displays of the product union (X \union Y, or area overlap) and the product not-union (X \union Y’, or area of product X outside of product Y).